-

 Hyper-Acute Stroke Unit Specialist Registrar

-If the patient is not currently symptomatic but high-risk TIA, call the hyper-acute stroke unit specialist registrar.
+If the patient is not currently symptomatic but high-risk TIA (new AF, on anticoagulation, ABCD² Score for TIA 5 or above, or multiple events) call the hyper-acute stroke unit specialist registrar.

 Related Services